Training, Exercise, Credentialing And Use Of The Communications Unit

 OIEC also administers the Communication Unit Leader Exercise (COMLEX) and the Communications Unit Exercise (COMMEX).
 These exercises provide an opportunity for COML and COMT trainees to perform in a full scale exercise environment, the various tasks required to obtain credentialing for the respective positions.

-For information on upcoming Communications Technician (COMT) classes, please contact the Office of Interoperable and Emergency Communications at 518-322-4911.
+For information on upcoming COMU training and exercise events, see the DHSES Training calendar: Training Calendar , or contact the Office of Interoperable and Emergency Communications at 518-322-4911

 Robert M. Barbato

 - NYS All-Hazards Communications Unit, Position-Specific Credentialing Policy

 - DHS-OEC release update to National Emergency Communications Plan